Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/README.md

 Graded Projects
 ===============

-In order to assess student understanding and provide more hands on experience, we will assign four graded assignments throughout the course.
+In order to assess student understanding and provide an thoroughly hands-on learning experience, we assign four graded assignments throughout the course, and an optional ungraded final assignment.

 Assignment Style
 ----------------